l-k-11235/fish-tracker/Readme.md

 The pipeline is implemented in Python using OpenCV and PyTorch, and is designed to be easily extended with new detectors, matchers, or trackers.

-The code is written in Python with OpenCV and is designed to be easily extended with other tracking strategies.

 Example runs are provided using data from the EyeSea project (e.g., video DCPUD_Wellsdam).